massalabs/station-store/README.md

 },

 ```
+4. Generate the checksums : `npm run write-checksum your-slugified-plugin-name`
+> replace spaces in the plugin name by dashes to execute this command

-4. Make a pull request to submit your contribution to the MassaLabs team for approval.
+5. Make a pull request to submit your contribution to the MassaLabs team for approval.

 ## security checks